redox-os/ion/text/0000-scopes.md

 they should have a separate set of variables.
 Each "body" (the part that is usually indented) will own its own map of variables, its scope.
 Each variable owned by it is deleted when the body ends.
-To access a variable in a different scope you can use `assign` to make the intention of modifying the existing variable obvious.
+To access a variable in a different scope you can use `amend` to make the intention of modifying the existing variable obvious.
 Functions disallow you from accessing outer variables by default, but this can be overriden with namespaces to specify where you want the variable from.